logo

 Tourism, Hospitality & Ecotourism

-Tourism remains a cornerstone of Mauritius’s economy, and entrepreneurs can tap into emerging niches like wellness retreats, adventure tourism and eco-lodges.
+Tourism remains a cornerstone of Mauritius’s economy, and entrepreneurs can tap into emerging niches like wellness retreats, adventure tourism, and eco-lodges.
 In the fiscal year 2023 – 2024, the island welcomed over 1.31 million air arrivals(2).

-For business owners looking for best small business ideas in Mauritius, this area offers high-margin possibilities in a demand-rich market.
+For business owners looking for the best small business ideas in Mauritius, this area offers high-margin possibilities in a demand-rich market.

 ICT, Software & Digital Services